Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 This business continuity plan template will help you pull together all these considerations:

-Design Tip: Our easy table editor lets you add and delete columns and rows with a couple of clicks–it’s just like using Excel or Google Sheets.
+Design Tip: Our easy table editor lets you add and delete columns and rows in your crisis management plan with a couple of clicks–it’s just like using Excel or Google Sheets.
 You can also automatically import your Google Sheets data by pasting in your document link.

 A financial projections template is essential to reassess profit in the wake of a crisis